-156 days since this post was last revised.
-It's probable some minor details have changed.
+188 days since this post was last revised.
+Specific details have probably changed.

 Every few months somebody commits a cardinal sin of web development.
 They openly discuss or document a technology choice they have made that is contrary to the received wisdom of the ‘web community’.

 You know what happens next.
 Other web developers, brave behind their avatars (even those of great standing), use social media to pour scorn on said developer and denounce them for their practice/proclamation.

 In case you are in any doubt, let me exemplify the kind of proclamations I’m talking about:

 - “Icon fonts are fine to use sometimes”

 - “Sometimes using a div instead of a button element makes sense”